ASHVIK-SINHA-07/sih26018-VeriLekh-AI/README.md

 Encryption at rest, SSO, multi-tenancy           ░░░░░░░░░░  planned
 ```

-**Handwriting** needs a different
+**Handwriting** needs a different recognition model behind the existing
-recognition model behind the existing interface, not new architecture — the
+interface, not new architecture.
+The current engine reads printed Devanagari
-current engine reads printed Devanagari well and routes anything it cannot read
+well and routes anything it cannot read confidently to a human, so handwritten
-confidently to a human, so handwritten annotations are flagged rather than
+annotations are flagged rather than mis-transcribed.
+The correction memory also
-mis-transcribed.
-That labelled before/after data is also exactly what a
+stores every fix with its before and after value — which is precisely the
-fine-tuned recognition model would train on, so the collection pipeline for the
+labelled line data a fine-tuned recogniser would train on, so the collection
-next step is already running.
+pipeline for that next step is already running.

 Cadastral map digitization is the largest gap and the most valuable next step —
 official figures put national map digitization at roughly 68% complete against